 Running is a form of full body workout that will have you looking trim and feeling great within no time.
 It is a great stress reliever and will work your cardiovascular health a treat.
 This perfect cardio exercise can be meditative, and research has shown that it vastly enhances the quality of your emotional and mental wellbeing, among a host of other benefits.

 And the best thing about it?

-It doesn’t require any equipment; you don’t need to pay any gym membership or class fees; and you don’t have to factor travel into your workout.
-Simply bolt out of your front door, keep pacing, and by the time you get back, voila, workout complete!
+It doesn’t require any equipment; you don’t need to pay any gym membership or class fees, and you don’t have to factor travel into your workout.
+Simply bolt out of your front door, keep pace, and by the time you get back, voila, workout complete!

 While running may sound as simple as putting one foot in front of the other, getting into the sport needs you to understand a few things first before lacing up your shoes and hitting the pavement.

-Reason is because overlooking some basic things might lead to possible injury, unnecessary fatigue or even burnout after just a few days out.
+The reason is that overlooking some basic things might lead to possible injury, unnecessary fatigue or even burn out after just a few days out.
 And that’s not what we want.
 Running doesn’t have to be labored or painful.
 It should be something to look forward to, an activity to let off some steam.